-Do you like this story and want to use it for your blog or newsletter?
-All our stories may be freely reposted and shared with others.
+Do you like this story and want to share it on your blog or newsletter?
+All of our articles may be freely shared with others.
 Do you have a great Omnitrans story to tell?
 Let us know!